AesthetixDev/koko/README.md

 Every message received by the bot is printed to the console in the format `[#channel] (timestamp) username: message` to aid debugging.
+Koko also prints a short note explaining how events can be registered each time a message is received.

 ## Setup